 A major turning point in terms of the economics of solar vs. fossil fuels occurred in 2016 when a commercial solar provider in Dubai offered solar electricity for sale at $0.029 cents per kilowatt hour, setting a world record for solar as well as all energy sources.
 Today, there are 89 Petawatts (PW) of potential solar energy production available on earth, making solar the world’s most abundant available source of power.
 To learn more about how to compare solar and fossil fuels apples to apples, check out our full explanation.

 2. Over 2 million solar systems have been installed in the U.S. alone

 3. Multiple manufacturers offer a solar panel today above 20 percent efficiency

 4. Homeowners in the U.S. have achieved breakeven point with solar in as short as 3 years

 The cost of solar has plummeted while the cost of grid electricity has continued to gradually rise, and the concept of the solar “break-even point” with solar has become more and more attractive.
-In 2019, most homeowners are seeing payback periods between seven and eight years and 20-year savings estimates upwards of $20,000.
+In 2021, most homeowners are seeing payback periods around eight years and 20-year savings estimates of more than of $20,000.
 Some homeowners are seeing break-even points as low as three to four years in states where utility prices are high like Massachusetts and New York.

 5. The cost of a solar installation is now at or below $3 per watt in certain U.S. states